adslbarxatov/BatchImageConvertor/README.md

 a single format.
 If it is necessary, you can specify uniform size, rotation, flip direction and images mode (color/greyscale/bitmap).

-Just place source images to some folder, select target folder and launch conversion.
+Just place source images to the same folder, select target folder and launch conversion.
 Progress and problems that occur will be displayed in the application window.

-Supported input extensions: bmp/rle, gif, tif/tiff, png, jpe/jpg/jpeg/jfif.
+Supported input extensions: bmp/dib/rle, gif, tif/tiff, png, jpe/jpg/jpeg/jfif, pnm/pbm/pgm/ppm.

-Supported output formats: BMP, GIF, PNG, JPEG, TIFF.
+Supported output formats: BMP, GIF, PNG, JPEG, TIFF, PBM (color/greyscale/bitmap).

 #